OCHA-DAP/ds-aa-hti-hurricanes-impactmodel/README.md

 ### **exploration** folder

 Here we study the historical impact data that we use as the target variable of our model.
-This data comes from the EMDAT database and consists of the total affected population (as defined by EMDAT, sum of: Total Deaths, No. Injured, No. Affected, No. Homeless) in cases os hurrcanes in Haiti.
+This data comes from the EMDAT database and consists of the total affected population (as defined by EMDAT, sum of: Total Deaths, No. Injured, No. Affected, No. Homeless) in cases of hurricanes in Haiti.
 We have impact information for 24 events between the years 2002-2021.

 We also studied the return periods of these events based on the maximum recorded windspeed of each one.